-Considering a refresh of your brand or need to develop a completely new brand moving in 2016?
+Considering a refresh of your brand or need to develop a completely new brand this year?

 Before you delve straight into the creative graphic design side of things, do some research so that your creative brief is the best it can be and the creative process delivers a brand that represents exactly what your business stands for.

 - A complete review of the physical representation of the brand (stationery, website, collateral, advertising etc).